6. Worshiping male, female & animal forms of the Divine

 – Hinduism is also known as Sanātana Dharma, which translates to “the eternal way” and Vaidika Dharma which means the religion of the Vedas.

-– Hinduism believes in the existence of the soul of atman.
+– Hinduism believes in the existence of the soul or atman.
 All living beings have a soul and are connected to the Supreme Being.

-– Hindus worship and respect all creatures and the cow is considered as a sacred animal.
+– Hindus worship and respect all creatures and the cow is considered a sacred animal.

 – Hinduism gives special attention to food.
 It is believed having a Sattvic Diet or pure vegetarian food cleanses the soul.

 – Accomplishing Dharma is crucial to Hindus.
-It is a way of life which focuses on good conduct and morality.
+It is a way of life that focuses on good conduct and morality.